Kulikovpavel/Budget/README.md

 Tool for visualization of budgets of the Russian municipalities.

-Work on Google App Engine here: http://budget.istra-da.ru Made with Google Charts https://developers.google.com/chart/
+Work on Google App Engine here: http://budget.istra-da.ru

+Made with Google Charts: https://developers.google.com/chart/

 License